 Washington Attorney General Bob Ferguson said in a statement that his “goal is to eliminate these provisions in all fast-food contracts in my state.”
 Ferguson is part of the group of the 11 attorneys general mentioned above.
 His office conducted a separate investigation, according to the Times, and the other states reserve the right to take additional actions against the restaurants participating in the Washington settlement.

 Stand Up Against Illegal Workplace Pay Policies

 Addressing no-poach contracts is a significant issue for many fast-food workers, especially since they often work for minimum wage without benefits and lack the protections of unionized collective bargaining.
 Hopefully, the efforts by the various state attorneys general to bring greater scrutiny to these contractual restrictions will benefit all workers in the long-run.

-In the meantime, it is important to remember there are still certain overtime and wage hour laws that all employers–including fast food chains–must obey.
+In the meantime, it is important to remember there are still certain overtime and wage-hour laws that all employers–including fast-food chains–must obey.
 If your employer is not following the law, you should not limit yourself to filing a complaint with the Attorney General.
-You should seek out independent advice from a qualified New York employment law attorney.
-Contact the Law Offices of Nisar Law Group, P.C. at (646) 760-6493, or contact us online.
+You should seek out independent advice from a qualified New York employment lawyer.
+Call the Law Offices of Nisar Law Group, P.C. at (646) 760-6493, or contact us online.